Reed-Math241/pitchR/README.md

 data('pitchR')
 ```

-Here is a simplified version of the raw data; see `?pitchR` for more
+Here is a simplified version of the raw data; run `?pitchR` for an
-information:
+in-depth description of the data:

 ``` r
 head(pitchR, 3)